dinnerdoggy/Pantry-Pal-FE-Capstone/README.md

 4. Access the app locally at `http://localhost:3000`.

 ## About the User <!-- This is a scaled down user persona -->
-- **Ideal User**: This app is perfect for food enthusiasts who love to organize, share, and explore new recipes.
+- **Ideal User**: This app is perfect for food enthusiasts that want an easy way to decide what to cook.

 ## Features <!-- List your app features using bullets!
 Do NOT use a paragraph.
 No one will read that! -->
 - **Google Authentication**: Securely log in and access your recipes.